-If you asked me what food I could eat for the rest of my life, this white bean soup or any soup recipe, would be it.
-Hearty soups are at the core of my cooking because they are economical and so good for you.
+If you asked me what food I could eat for the rest of my life, this white bean soup, or any soup recipe, would be it.
+Hearty soups are at the core of my cooking because they are economical and so comforting.

-If I am looking for nostalgic Italian recipes, this soup along with my recipes for cheesy polenta, garlic and olive oil pasta, pan fried gnocchi and Italian baked meatballs are always at the top of the list.
+This soup along with my recipes for olive oil pasta, gnocchi, and Italian meatballs are always at the top of the list for when we are craving a classic Italian meal.

 - Italian cannellini beans: These are starchy Italian white beans that make the soup nice and creamy.
 If you cannot find them, any white bean will do.
 These are pureed into the broth and added in whole.